megdalynn/megdalynn.github.io/_pages/cv.md

 > ####    Ross University School of Medicine Student Newsletter, Commonwealth of Dominica
 >   * Published and distributed the school’s newsletter as part of a two-person team.
 >   * Increased readership by 24% and advertising accounts by 50%.

-NON-PROFIT BOARD MEMBER	1/2006 – 5/2007
-> ####    New Voice Theater, Alamogordo, New Mexico
->   * Assisted in musical theater productions to fund youth scholarship opportunities.

 ----